mmiddleton/mmiddleton-fish546/Readme.md

 - contains `.ipynb` checkpoints (not synced to my repository)
 - contains documentation showing how analyses were performed

-`R_seastar/`
+`quiz_exercises/`
+- `Week3_images/`
+	- contains repository images (punchcard and directory structure) used to complete quiz questions for Week 3
+- `Week4_R_seastar/`
 	- contains files used to complete the quiz question for Week 4
 	- contains output files (images, `.txt` files, a `fasta` file, and a `.tab` file) from completing the quiz question for Week 4
 	- contains a `.md` notebook showing the steps I took to complete the Week 4 quiz question
+- `Week6_CoGe_oyster/`
+	- contains a `.md` notebook describing the steps taken to do a methylation analysis using CoGe
+	- contains screenshots of the CoGe and Blast websites showing the steps taking to complete the methylation analysis

 `scripts/`
 - contains information about a script called `fasta_filter.py` that I can use to merge `fasta` files with `.txt` or `.tab` files (used for Week 4 quiz question)